zsazska/Demi/README.md

 -Run the **/function demi:getitems** command to get the items in this datapack

--While holding these items, sneak twice quickly to change between their modes.
-The current mode will be displayed above your hotbar
+-While holding these items, sneak twice quickly to change between the placer and the editor's modes.
+The current mode/instructions will be displayed above your hotbar

 ### Display entity placer